aerogear/offix-android/README.md

 ## Example application

 See [sample](https://github.com/aerogear/offix-android/tree/master/sample) for example application.<br/>

 ## Limitations

-1. No UI Bindings, you will have to update your UI manually.
-2. The library only supports apollo-android for the time being.
+1. The library only supports apollo-android for the time being.

 ## Features in Development

-1. Adding Conflict Resolution mechanism to the library.
+1. Adding Offline Support when the app is in background.
-2. Provide Support for nested schema structure.

 ## Contributing